h2oai/driverlessai-recipes/README.md

   * [load_sas7bdat.py](./data/load_sas7bdat.py) [Data Recipe to load a single sas file__version__ = 0.1authored by @mtanco (Michelle Tanco)Required User Defined Inputs: name of file to load]
   * [mnist.py](./data/mnist.py) [Prep and upload the MNIST datasset]
   * [mozilla_deepspeech_wav2txt.py](./data/mozilla_deepspeech_wav2txt.py) [Speech to text using Mozilla's DeepSpeechSettings for this recipe:Assing MODEL_PATH global variable prior to usageAssign WAV_COLNAME global variable with proper column name from your dataset.This colums should contain absolute paths to .wav file which needs to be converted to text.General requirements to .wav's:1 channel (mono)16 bit16000 frequency]
+  * [nytimes_covid19_cases_deaths_by_counties.py](./data/nytimes_covid19_cases_deaths_by_counties.py) [Upload daily COVID-19 cases and deaths in US by counties - NY Times github   Source:  nytimes/covid-19-data Coronavirus (Covid-19) Data in the United States   https://github.com/nytimes/covid-19-data]
   * [nytimes_covid19_cases_deaths_by_states.py](./data/nytimes_covid19_cases_deaths_by_states.py) [Upload daily COVID-19 cases and deaths in US by states from NY Times github]
+  * [owid_covid19_cases_deaths_by_countries.py](./data/owid_covid19_cases_deaths_by_countries.py) [Upload daily COVID-19 cases and deaths by countries]
   * [seattle_rain_modify.py](./data/seattle_rain_modify.py) [Transpose the Monthly Seattle Rain Inches data set for Time Series use cases]
   * [seattle_rain_upload.py](./data/seattle_rain_upload.py) [Upload Monthly Seattle Rain Inches data set from data provided by the City of Seattle]
   * [ts_fill_n_cluster.py](./data/ts_fill_n_cluster.py) [Data Recipe to fill missing values in TS data and then create new data sets from TS Clustering]
+  * [video_to_image.py](./data/video_to_image.py) [Data recipe to transform input video to the images.This data recipe makes the following steps:1.
+Reads video file2.
+Samples N uniform frames from the video file3.
+Detects all faces on each frame4.
+Crops the faces and saves them as imagesRecipe is based on the Kaggle Deepfake Detection Challenge:https://www.kaggle.com/c/deepfake-detection-challengeTo use the recipe follow the next steps:1.
+Download a small subsample of the video dataset from here:http://h2o-public-test-data.s3.amazonaws.com/bigdata/server/Image Data/deepfake.zip2.
+Unzip it and specify the path to the dataset in the DATA_DIR global variable3.
+Upload the dataset into Driverless AI using the Add Data Recipe optionThe transformed dataset is also available and could be directly uploaded to Driverless AI:http://h2o-public-test-data.s3.amazonaws.com/bigdata/server/Image Data/deepfake_frames.zip]
   * [wav2txt.py](./data/wav2txt.py) [Speech to text using Azure Cognitive ServicesSettings for this recipe:Assing AZURE_SERVICE_KEY and AZURE_SERVICE_REGION global variable prior to usageAssign WAV_COLNAME global variable with proper column name from your dataset.This colums should contain absolute paths to .wav file which needs to be converted to text.]
   * [DATABASES](./data/databases)
     * [create_dataset_from_mongodb_collection.py](./data/databases/create_dataset_from_mongodb_collection.py) [Create dataset from MonogDB]